 As a multinational corporation, in many countries including the United States we are subject to transfer pricing and other tax regulations designed to ensure that our intercompany transactions are consummated at prices that have not been manipulated to produce a desired tax result, that appropriate levels of income are reported as earned by our United States or local entities, and that we are taxed appropriately on such transactions.
 In addition, our operations are subject to regulations designed to ensure that appropriate levels of customs duties are assessed on the importation of our products.
 We are currently subject to pending or proposed audits that are at various levels of review, assessment or appeal in a number of jurisdictions involving transfer pricing issues, income taxes, customs duties, value added taxes, withholding taxes, sales and use and other taxes and related interest and penalties in material amounts.
 For example, we are currently appealing a tax assessment in Spain.
 In another matter, in Mexico, we are awaiting a formal administrative assessment to start the judicial appeals process.
-The likelihood and timing of any such potential assessment is unknown as of the date hereof.
+The likelihood and timing of any such potential assessment in sunknown as of the date hereof.
 The Company believes that it has meritorious defenses.
 In some circumstances, additional taxes, interest and penalties have been assessed and we will be required to pay the assessments or post surety, in order to challenge the assessments.
-The imposition of new taxes, even passthrough taxes such as VAT, could have an impact on our perceived product pricing and therefore a potential negative impact on our business.
+The imposition of new taxes, even pass-through taxes such as VAT, could have an impact on our perceived product pricing and therefore a potential negative impact on our business.
 We have reserved in the consolidated financial statements an amount that we believe represents the most likely outcome of the resolution of these disputes, but if we are incorrect in our assessment we may have to pay the full amount asserted.
 Ultimate resolution of these matters may take several years, and the outcome is uncertain.
-If the United States Internal Revenue Service or the taxing authorities of any other jurisdiction were to successfully challenge our transfer pricing practices or our positions regarding the payment of income taxes, customs duties, value added taxes, withholding taxes, sales and use, and other taxes, we could become subject to higher taxes and our earnings would be adversely affected.
+If the United States Internal Revenue Service or the taxing authorities of an